 For more on how we have responded to Coronavirus in line with guidance, across all our services, please go here >

-Our support teams are doing an amazing job…
+Our support teams have done, and are continuing to do, an amazing job…

-In order to keep these times as normal as possible for everyone within our services, our teams are doing all they can to support the people in innovative, caring and thoughtful ways.
-Whether it is setting up a shop or a library within the service, getting people involved in creative garden projects or becoming pen pals with the next door neighbour, our teams have shown amazing creativity and a positive can-do attitude.
+In order to keep these times as normal as possible for everyone within our services, our teams have done, and are still continuing to do, all they can to support the people in innovative, caring and thoughtful ways.
+Whether it has been setting up a shop or a library within the service, getting people involved in creative garden projects or becoming pen pals with the next door neighbour, our teams have shown amazing creativity and a positive can-do attitude.
 Our specialists; Dr Mags our Autism Consultant, our Positive Behaviour Support Team and our PWS Outreach Team are on hand to offer guidance and person centred support strategies where needed.
 Our team of Quality Checkers have been amazing in supporting people in the services with activity ideas and moral support as they understand first hand some of the anxieties and challenges they may be experiencing.
 See some great examples below…

 Keeping in touch with loved ones